In Rainbows: Background

 In 2004, after finishing the world tour for their sixth studio album, Hail to the Thief (2003), Radiohead went on hiatus.
 As Hail to the Thief was the final album released under their record contract with EMI, they had no contractual obligation to release new material.
 The drummer, Philip Selway, said Radiohead still wanted to create music, but took a break to focus on other areas of their lives, and that the end of their contract provided a natural point to pause and reflect.
 The New York Times described Radiohead as "by far the world's most popular unsigned band".

 In 2005, the singer and songwriter, Thom Yorke, appeared on the web series From the Basement, performing the future In Rainbows tracks "Videotape", "Down is the New Up" and "Last Flowers".
 He released his first solo album, The Eraser, in 2006.
-The lead guitarist, Jonny Greenwood, also composed his first solo works, the soundtracks Bodysong (2004) and There Will Be Blood (2007).
+The lead guitarist, Jonny Greenwood, released his first solo works, the film soundtracks Bodysong (2003) and There Will Be Blood (2007).